Need healthy meal prep snack ideas? Whether you’re looking for protein packed meal prep snacks for work or everyday life, I’ve got you covered!

 4. Affordable BPA-Free Plastic Meal Prep Containers

 Perfect for all snack options because they can be frozen and microwaved.
 They’ll obviously work great for full meal preps, too.
-I have some very similar to these as well!
-In my experience they work great for many uses then start to crack if you are freezing them.
-But for the price point and quantity, they are great overall.

 A Few Other Great Snack Meal Prep Containers